 - Try raising money if you haven’t built a self-sustainable business yet.

 You cannot compromise on marketing and sales.
 Better the marketing better is your sales.
-Marketing will help you achieve good metrics stats that investors value.
+Marketing will help you achieve good CRM metrics stats that investors value.
 Good numbers will help you attract the venture capital to fuel the growth.

 Acquired Users, Conversion Rates, Retention and Referral numbers are some of the key metrics that investors value.
 You cannot achieve these numbers without applying smart marketing techniques.